KnotATypo/Telegram-Bots/src/telegram_bots/tools/README.md

     - This works with power meters with a red LED that blinks at 1Wh per impulse.
 - **Check estimate**: Takes an estimated time and checks it against the actual time taken to perform an operation.
     - Useful for checking time estimates for tasks such as software builds or cooking.
+- **Occupancy**: Manually record and retrieve occupancy of a location.
+    - Designed with a gym in mind, but can be used for any location where occupancy tracking is useful.

 ## Commands